What Are The Best Balance Bikes for 2 Year Olds

 The Strider classic balance bike is for kids age 18 months old so it should be perfect for most 2 year olds.It’s lowest seat height is 11 inches (approx 28cm) but the seat and handlebars are fully adjustable up to 16.5 inches (approx 42cm).
 So your child should last with this bike up to 3 years.You can also buy an additional seat post so your child can use it up to 5 years old.
 Or consider the Strider sport featured below which comes with the seat post included.

-✔️ Top Tip - the seat height on a balance bike should measure 1 inch less than a child's inseam so they can put their feet flat on the floor to push the bike along.
+✔️ Top Tip - the seat height on a balance bike should measure at least 1 inch (about 2.5cm) less than a child's inseam so they can put their feet flat on the floor to push the bike along.
+This is most important factor when buying a balance bike.
+If they seat is too high, the child will not be able to put push the bike along with their feet.
+The seat height should allow for a slight bend in the knee to make it comfortable to ride.
 Check how to measure a child's inseam here

 The Strider sport is almost the same as the classic but it also comes with an extension seat post and extra padded seat for the bike.
 This will extend the seat height up to 19 inches (48cm) so your child can use it for even longer (up to 5 years) meaning it's the only balance bike most kids will ever need.
 This is also a great option for taller kids as well.The Strider is more expensive but with the fully adjustable handlebars and seat it could last your child for years so is well worth the investment.The Strider has the lowest seat heigh setting of any of the bikes featured on this page so is a good option for the smallest of children.